Barley Production Resources

 Learn how to navigate herbicide shortages with practical strategies to ensure effective weed management in the Prairies.

-Watch Now: Managing Resistant Wild Oats on Your Farm
+Managing Resistant Wild Oats on Your Farm

 Hear from farmers across Western Canada as they share their experiences, management tools and techniques to manage the spread of resistant wild oats within their own operations.